 Married couples enjoy many legal benefits not available to same-sex couples.
 Without the legal association of marriage, many same-sex couples are left unprotected under intestacy laws and are disadvantaged in terms of tax planning devices and medical decision-making.
-Because same-sex marriage is not recognized in Arizona or New Mexico, gay and lesbian couples lack the same established tax, inheritance, and employment benefits that marriage bestows.
+Because same-sex marriage is not recognized in Arizona, gay and lesbian couples lack the same established tax, inheritance, and employment benefits that marriage bestows.
 As a result, these benefits must be created through the use of various estate planning tools.

 Planning for incapacity is another important consideration.
 There are several documents that can confer authority over personal and financial decisions for a non-marital or same-sex couple.
 Generally, the spouse of an incapacitated person is consulted when medical decisions are made; absent some type of directive, the unmarried partner of an incapacitated individual may be excluded from such decisions.

 Estate planning documents can also be crucial with respect to burial arrangements.
 Instructions as to who should be granted possession of your remains upon death is an important consideration.
 This is because, typically, a decedent’s remains are given to the next of kin.
-In a state like Arizona or New Mexico, where same-sex relationships are not recognized, the surviving partner will not be deemed a family member and will not be granted authority over the disposition of remains.
+In a state like Arizona, where same-sex relationships are not recognized, the surviving partner will not be deemed a family member and will not be granted authority over the disposition of remains.

 There are many unique issues associated with estate planning for same-sex couples- I’ve mentioned only a few.
 Careful planning can avoid many of the complications associated with everything from end-of-life issues to providing for a same-sex partner in a tax advantaged manner.